Assistant Professor, Teaching Stream - Statistics for Life Sciences

 Salary will be commensurate with qualifications and experience.

-All qualified candidates are invited to apply online at Academic Jobs Online, https://academicjobsonline.org/ajo/jobs/19899 and must submit a cover letter; a current curriculum vitae; and a complete teaching dossier to include a teaching statement, sample syllabi and course materials, and teaching evaluations.
+All qualified candidates are invited to apply online via the link below, and must submit a cover letter; a current curriculum vitae; and a complete teaching dossier to include a teaching statement, sample syllabi and course materials, and teaching evaluations.
 Equity and diversity are essential to academic excellence.
 We seek candidates who value diversity and whose teaching and service bear out our commitment to equity.
 Candidates therefore must submit a 1‐2 page statement of contributions to equity and diversity, which might cover topics such as (but not limited to): teaching that incorporates a focus on underrepresented communities, the development of inclusive pedagogies, or the mentoring of students from underrepresented groups.

-For more information about the Department of Statistical Sciences and the Human Biology Program, please visit our websites at https://www.statistics.utoronto.ca and https://hmb.utoronto.ca or contact Katrina Mintis at [email protected].
+For more information about the Human Biology Program and the Department of Statistical Sciences, please visit our websites at https://www.statistics.utoronto.ca and https://hmb.utoronto.ca or contact Tatyana Serbina at [email protected].

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.